MediaBrowser/plugin.video.emby/README.md

 - You can browse your media full speed, images are cached
 - All other Kodi addons will be able to "see" your media, thinking it's normal Kodi stuff
 - Use any Kodi skin you want!

+### Checkout the PKC Wiki
+The [Wiki can be found here](https://github.com/croneter/PlexKodiConnect/wiki) and will hopefully answer all your questions.

 ### What is currently supported?